In Excel 2010, the PERCENTRANK function has been renamed the PERCENTRANK.INC function.

 The Excel Percentrank function calculates the relative position of a specified value, within a set of values, as a percentage.

 Where the function arguments are listed in the table below:

 |array||-||The array of values within which you want to find the relative position of a specific value.|

 |x||-||x must be within the range of the values in the supplied array, but it does not need to be exactly equal to one of the values.
 If x is not found in the array, the array values are interpolated to calculate the percentage rank).(|

 |[significance]||-||(By default the returned percentage value is accurate to 3 significant digits).|

-Cells B1-B4 of the spreadsheet below show examples of the Excel Percentrank Function, used to calculate the relative position of various values within the array of values in cells A1-A9.
+In cells B1-B4 of the spreadsheet below, the Excel Percentrank Function is used to calculate the relative position of various values within the array of values in cells A1-A9.

 Note that, in cell B2 of the spreadsheet above, when calculating the percentrank for the value 7, the function interpolates one third of the way between the percentrank for 6.5 (=37.5%) and the percentrank for 8 (=50.0%).